renatoliveira/Apex-Code-Conventions/README.md

 ### 7.1 Line Length

-Avoid lines longer than 100 characters, for consistency with IDEs and text editors.
-If a line exceeds 100 characters, it should be broken into two or more lines, depending on the situation (see below).
+Avoid lines longer than 80 characters, for consistency with IDEs and text editors.
+If a line exceeds that number of characters, it should be broken into two or more lines, depending on the situation (see below).

 ### 7.2 Wrapping Lines